AJH914/cis3760/README.md

 Using the  `-h` or `--help` tag will display a help message.

+After the initial search, one may make additional searches or exit the program.

 #### Notes

 By default, `coursesearch` will use `/data/results.json` and `/data/course_mapping.json`.
 Using the `--in` tag will allow you to specify a file instead of  `/data/results.json`